iandow/stashorizer/README.md

 # Tweet storage in MapR

 The Twitter stream listener in streaming_mustache_bot.py will persist every received mention to a topic in [MapR Event Streams](https://mapr.com/products/mapr-streams/) using a Kafka REST service running on a MapR cluster node.
 This ensures that all @stashorizer mentions will be saved even if they're deleted from Twitter or if Twitter disables the bot account.
-This stream also enables us to replicate the bot elsewhere, such as Mastodon (e.g. []botsin.space](http://botsin.space)) or Slack.
+This stream also enables us to replicate the bot elsewhere, such as Mastodon (e.g. []botsin.space](http://botsin.space)).

-To do enable tweet storage to MapR, do the following two things:
+To do enable tweet storage to MapR, do the following:

 * Define the `KAFKA_REST_URL` environment variable to point to the Kafka REST service running on a MapR server.
 * Create MapR-ES stream with public write permissions and a TTL of 0 (meaning data is never purged):